yessine-rebhi/var-guard/README.md

-# EnvGuard
+# Var-Guard

-EnvGuard is a Node.js library designed to streamline and secure the management of environment variables in modern software development.
+Var-Guard is a Node.js library designed to streamline and secure the management of environment variables in modern software development.
 It ensures that all your environment variables are:

 - **Validated**: Based on schemas with advanced rules.
 - **Synchronized**: Between local environments and deployment secrets (e.g., GitHub, cloud providers).